 - What risks are involved in the study?

 - What benefits can be expected from the study?

 - Can I decline participation in the study at any time?

-If you wish to participate in a study, the research staff will give you informed consent documents that describe the study and its guidelines.
+If you have Vascular Ehlers-Danlos Syndrome (VEDS) and wish to participate in a study, the research staff will give you informed consent documents that describe the study and its guidelines.
 You may want to discuss the consent documents with your friends and family members.
 In addition, you should ask the research team any questions you have before you make a decision, during the study, and after the study.

 Some other questions you might want to ask are: